sa-tre/satre-specification/docs/source/pillars/data_management.md

     Understanding what these outputs are likely to be and their sensitivity as early as possible will help prepare for their processing and publication.
   - Recommended
 * - 3.3.3.
+  - You must have a process for ensuring that outputs are safe.
+  - This process should define what risks you are worried about and how to mitigate them.
+    You might choose to follow existing guidelines, for example around statistical disclosure.
+  - Mandatory
+* - 3.3.4.
-  - You must have a process for output checking and assign responsibility for output checking.
+  - You must have a process for assigning responsibility for output checking.
-  - Regardless of whether or how outputs are classified and whether the outputs were decided at the project outset, all outputs must be checked according to your process by the responsible party.
+  - A named person or team should be given responsibility for checking outputs.
+This person or team must follow your output checking process.
-  Output checking ensures that no unintended data breach occurs during the egress procedure.
+    Output checking can help mitigate against unintentional data breaches during the egress procedure.
   - Mandatory
 ```